What if your financial aid package just isn't enough? Don't give up. You've got options.

-Getting a financial aid package that is less than you hoped for is disappointing to say the least, especially if it means that you won't be able to attend your first- or second-choice school.
-Before you abandon the college of your dreams, however, consider having a discussion with a financial aid officer at the college.
+Before you abandon the college of your dreams, consider having a discussion with a financial aid officer at the college.
 Here are some guidelines for making an appeal for more aid.

 Take Action as Soon as Possible

-By the time admission letters go out, most colleges have used up their allocation of financial aid, especially grants and scholarships.
+By the time admission letters go out, most colleges have used up their financial aid, especially grants and scholarships.
 So, timing is crucial.
-Once you and your parents know about new financial circumstances that could affect your eligibility for financial aid, or you find errors in the FAFSA or PROFILE, contact the college immediately even if you have not been admitted yet.
+If you think you have a good case to present, contact the financial aid office immediately upon getting your aid offer.

 Correct Any FAFSA or PROFILE Errors

-You can make corrections to your FAFSA directly on the SAR or you can make corrections on the FAFSA website.
-Corrections to the FAFSA must be done through the government, not the college, but corrections due to a change in circumstances after filing the FAFSA (see below) are done through the college.
+You can make corrections to your FAFSA on the FAFSA website.
+Your FAFSA provides a "snapshot" of your financial situation on the date you originally signed it, so your corrections must be valid as of that date, not afterwards.
+Corrections due to a change in circumstances after filing the FAFSA are done through the college (see below).

-If you submitted the CSS/Financial Aid PROFILE and you'd like to make changes, you cannot submit changes online.
-You can update the Acknowledgement Report directly and send copies of that report to all the colleges on your list.
-Contact the College Board for more information.
+If you submitted the CSS/Financial Aid PROFILE, you cannot submit changes online.
+You must update a hard copy of your Acknowledgement Report and send copies of it to all the colleges on your list.
 Be sure to contact the financial aid offices at your prospective colleges to let them know you have submitted corrections.

 Report Financial Changes and New Information to the College